-Align the pivot holes of the lever blade and the lever body.
+Line up the pivot holes of the lever blade with the pivot holes in the lever body.

-Make sure the lever return spring is seated properly in the lever.
-The outboard end of the spring must press against the lever blade, while the inboard end of the spring must press against the lever body.
-If the return spring is not seated properly the reach adjustment feature of the lever blade will be inoperable.
+Make sure your lever return spring is seated properly in the lever.
+The outboard end of the spring must press against the lever blade, while the inboard end of the springs must press against the lever body.
+If the return spring is not seated properly, you will not be able to adjust the reach of the lever blade.

-2 Apply a small amount of Loctite Threadlocker Blue 242 onto the threads of each pivot bolt.
+Apply a small amount of Loctite Threadlocker Blue 242 onto each pivot bolt.